xentixar/sockeon/README.md

 ## Features

 - WebSocket and HTTP combined server
-- Attribute-based routing
+- Attribute-based routing for both WebSocket events and HTTP endpoints
+- Advanced HTTP request and response handling
+- Path parameters and query parameter support
+- RESTful API support with content negotiation
-- Namespaces and rooms support
+- Namespaces and rooms support for WebSocket communication
 - Middleware support for authentication and request processing
 - Zero dependencies - built with PHP core functionality only
 - Easy-to-use event-based architecture